zagganoth/TowerDefense/README.md

 Another work in progress - a small scale randomly-generated tower defense prototype I made.

-So far features include enemies that are fairly good at pathfinding around structures you construct by using a modified A-Star Algorithm
+So far features include enemies that are fairly good at pathfinding by using a modified A-Star Algorithm and some very basic base-building and defenses

 ## Enemies:
 ![Screenshot](../master/Images/Enemies.png)